 Get started: Explore mindsets within your company

 You can probably guess your own organization’s mindset.
-Just do a quick audit of where your leadership and management team spends its time.
+Just do a quick audit of your leadership and management team’s time.
 Most companies aren’t changing how they think but are simply improving what they already do.
 That’s a renovate mindset.